 - Sprinkle it with seasoned crispy-fried pork for even more flavor and texture

-This delicious Sichuan-inspired party dip has 3 components: a cream cheese base, homemade Sichuan red chili oil, and homemade crispy wonton chips.
-I used 4 tablespoons of chili oil in this recipe (mostly the solids), but I recommend adding 1 tablespoon at a time, tasting it, and adding more as you wish to taste and to reach the desired consistency.
-This way, you won’t end up with a dip that’s too spicy (depending on how hot your chili oil is to begin with).
-You can also add a teaspoon (4.5g) or so of Sichuan green flower pepper oil (teng jiao oil) which will add a slightly citrusy undertone and mala mouth-numbing quality to the dip.
-Taste it first without and then decide if you’d like to add the teng jiao oil.
+This Sichuan party dip has 3 main components: a cream cheese base, homemade Sichuan red chili oil, and homemade crispy wonton chips.
+I used 4 tablespoons of chili oil in this recipe (mostly the crispy solids), but I recommend adding 1 tablespoon at a time, tasting it, and adding more to taste.
+This way, you won't end up with a dip that's too spicy (depending on how hot your chili oil is, to begin with).

 Dip Ingredients